 The University’s research policies provide support for the development and implementation of the university’s research strategy, setting out measures to encourage appropriate behaviours to achieve our strategic aims.

 Our policies that affect research and related activities:

 The Macquarie University Code for the Responsible Conduct of Research outlines standards of responsible and ethical conduct expected of all persons engaged in research under the auspices of Macquarie University.
-The University has developed this Code to meet the standards set out in the Australian Code for the Responsible Conduct of Research (2007).
+The University has developed the Macquarie Research Code to meet the standards set out in the Australian Code for the Responsible Conduct of Research (2018).

 The Animal use for Scientific Purposes Policy establishes the principles that underpin the University’s approach concerning responsibilities relating to the ethical and humane use of animals for scientific purposes.
 The implementation of this policy and its related procedures and guidelines will facilitate compliance with relevant legislation, minimising risk to the University while promoting high quality research and teaching.